In this guide, we will walk you through setting up and running OpenFOAM simulations using the Inductiva API.

 Objective#

-We’ll run this simulation on:
+We’ll run this simulation on a single 360 vCPU machine.

 Prerequisites#